-16.4.1 The HSREC must ensure that, particularly with regard to research involving communities, those communities' traditions and values are respected.
-This applies particularly with regards to obtaining consent to participate in research.
-However, permission given by a community's leader does not absolve the researcher from also obtaining the fully informed consent of each individual participant.
+16.4.1 The HSREC must ensure that particularly with regard to research involving communities, those communities' traditions and values are respected.
+This applies particularly with regard to obtaining consent to participate in research.
+However, permission given by a community leader does not absolve the researcher from obtaining the full informed consent of each individual participant.